stefanjelkic00/SFCC-TrainingSite/storefront-reference-architecture/README.md

 ## Linting your code

 `npm run lint` - Execute linting for all JavaScript and SCSS files in the project.
 You should run this command before committing your code.
+For the training purpose we can disable lint.

 ## Watching for changes and uploading

-`npm run watch` - Watches everything and recompiles (if necessary) and uploads to the sandbox.
+`use extension propeth watch` - Watches everything and recompiles (if necessary) and uploads to the sandbox.
 Requires a valid `dw.json` file at the root that is configured for the sandbox to upload.

 ## Uploading

-`npm run uploadCartridge` - Will upload `app_storefront_base`, `modules` and `bm_app_storefront_base` to the server.
+`use propeth extension clean and upload option` - Will upload `app_storefront_base`, `modules` and `bm_app_storefront_base` to the server.
 Requires a valid `dw.json` file at the root that is configured for the sandbox to upload.

-`npm run upload <filepath>` - Will upload a given file to the server.
-Requires a valid `dw.json` file.

 # Testing
 ## Running unit tests